-It is believed that outlining this information explicitly will allow people less skilled in using XBRL because of less experience making use of XBRL to learn from others which have had the opportunity to experiment with XBRL.
-This understanding is achieved by articulating a set of rules understandable to and which business users such as accountants will likely understand and agree with and also in a form which technical people creating software can make use of.
+It is believed that outlining this information explicitly will enable a transfer of knowledge and experience to those people less skilled in using XBRL because it provides a framework that captures the experience of those that have had the opportunity to experiment with XBRL.
+This knowledge transfer is achieved by articulating a set of rules that are expressed in lay person terminology.
+The rules are easy to understand by business users such as accountants who will readily relate to and agree with the stated semantics.
+Furthermore, the rules are expressed in a form which technical people creating software can make use of.